Fornaxian/pixeldrain_web/res/include/md/filesystem.md

 ![FTP configuration](/res/img/misc/ftp_login.webp)

-There are a two different ways to log in to the FTP server:
+There are two different ways to log in to the FTP server:

-#### Read-only shared directory

-To access a shared directory in read-only mode you need to enter the directory ID as username in your FTP client.
-The directory ID can be found at the end of a shared directory URL.
-Example: `https://pixeldrain.com/d/abcd1234`, in this case `abcd1234` is the directory ID.
-The ID will always be 8 characters long and is case-sensitive.
-The password must be left empty

 #### Read-write personal directory